Tessa’s Remodel: Chapter 4: The Cabinet Installation

 As a team, they leveled the base cabinets so they would provide a strong base for the countertop.
 Their house was 50+ years old, and the floors were uneven.
 However, the group was surprised at the degree of change—as much as ¼ inch across a single cabinet unit.

 They removed the bench in the old breakfast nook space.
 It revealed a huge surprise—a large duct funneling heat into the neighboring addition.
-CliqStudios cabinets are built with full-plywood boxes and all-plywood backs.
+CliqStudios’ Signature and Signature Plus cabinets are built with all-plywood construction.
 It would have been pretty simple to cut a channel in a corner unit without destroying its original structure.
 However, no cut or rebuild was necessary.
 The base cabinets approach the corner at different heights.
 Tessa had designed the space as blank; there was no inside corner cabinet!

 Some changes were necessary to lower the heat vent to floor level.
 Then, build ductwork to run it forward to the front of the toekick.
 As well as supporting the cabinet around the new vent.